How Leverage: Redemption brings a fan-favorite TV show back from the dead

 And now, almost a decade after the book looked to have been closed for good, team Leverage get to do it all over again.

-The first eight episodes of Leverage: Redemption debut on IMDb TV on July 9.
+The first eight episodes of Leverage: Redemption are available now on IMDb TV.